-2.2.
-Details of the Proposal
+2.2 Details of the Proposal

-In its proposal, the IMO stated that intermittent Generators have a Reserve Capacity Obligation Quantity (RCOQ) of zero.
+The IMO stated that in the current Market Rules intermittent Generators have a Reserve Capacity Obligation Quantity (RCOQ) of zero.
 This means that they can meet their RCOQ even if they do not commission their plant in the way that was intended when applying for Capacity Credits.
 The IMO explained that currently no Capacity Cost Refunds apply in this situation as would be applied to a Scheduled Generator that does not provide the level of capacity intended when Capacity Credits are assigned by the IMO.

-The rule change proposal submitted by the IMO aimed to introduce the requirement for Intermittent Generators to receive Capacity Cost Refunds in the case where the Facility is not commissioned in accordance with the application made for Certified Reserve Capacity and Capacity Credits.
+The IMO proposed to introduce the requirement for Intermittent Generators to receive Capacity Cost Refunds in the case where the Facility is not commissioned in accordance with the application made for Certified Reserve Capacity and Capacity Credits.
 The IMO stated that it must apply the principle that the Facility is fully operational in accordance with the basis on which the Facility applied for, and was granted, Certified Reserve Capacity, in accordance with clause 4.10 and 4.11 respectively and was subsequently assigned Capacity Credits in accordance with clause 4.14.
 The IMO submitted that it can request additional information from Intermittent Generators to assess whether the intermittent facility will be fully commissioned by a nominated date.
 This additional information will help determine whether the Intermittent Generator is deemed to be commissioned and whether refunds will be applied.

-2.3.
-The Proposal and the Wholesale Market Objectives
+2.3 The Proposal and the Market Objectives